-conn connection Database connection parameter.
-A user with the minimum permission level Configuration user is required. -C For more information about permissions, see the One Identity Manager Installation Guide and the One Identity Manager Authorization and Authentication Guide .
-Alternatively, you can enter the name of the connection according to the registry HKEY_CURRENT_USER\Software\One Identity\One Identity Manager\Global\Connections. auth auth- props -a Authentication data for the installation.
-The authentication data depends on the authentication module used.
-For more information about authentication modules, see the One Identity Manager Authorization and Authentication Guide.
+Parameter or option Alternative Description conn connection -c Database connection parameter.
+A user with a minimum access level of Configuration user is required. c For more information about permissions, see the One Identity Manager Installation Guide and the One Identity Manager Authorization and Authentication Guide.
+Alternatively, you can enter the name of the connection according to the registry HKEY_CURRENT USER\Software\One Identity\One Identity Manager\Global\Connections. auth auth- props -a Authentication data for the installation.
+The authen- tication data depends on the authentication module used.
+For more information about authentication modules, see

-mode -m (Optional) Mode to run.
-Permitted values are: Encrypt: create a new private key and encrypt the database (default) EncryptExisting: Encrypt the database with an existing key Decrypt: Decrypt the database values. private- key -p Enter the file with the encryption information.
+Parameter or option Alternative Description the One Identity Manager Authorization and Authentic- ation Guide. mode -m (Optional) Mode to run.
+Permitted values are: Encrypt: create a new private key and encrypt the database (default) EncryptExisting: Encrypt the database with an existing key Decrypt: Decrypt the database values. private-key -p Enter the file with the encryption information.
 This path must not exist when encrypting a database.
 The key can be found under this path after the encryption process.
-This key file must be present when decrypting the database. -y (Optional) If the parameter is present, all security queries are answered with Yes . verbose -V Detailed log of exception errors. help -h, -?
+This key file must be present when decrypting the database. -у (Optional) If the parameter is present, all security queries are answered with Yes . verbose -V (Optional) Provides additional information (verbose). help -h, -?
 Display program help.